lunoxdev/OSCP-Preparation-Guide/Buffer Overflow/Skeleton Python Scripts.md

     EAX (0x017df764) points at offset 0 in normal pattern (length 600) EBP contains normal pattern : 0x41367841 (offset 108)
     ...
+NOTE: Mona should display a log window with the output of the command.
+If not, click "Window" menu and then "Log Data" to view it (Choose "CPU" to switch back to the standard view)

 ## Method 2